 Anti-power protests are inherently more popular than counter-power because we humans seem to enjoy protesting against much more than protesting for.
 Most of the protests this year began as anti-power movements.
 Today’s speakers will tell us whether new alternatives are now taking shape.

 Information seeks to replicate and spread itself further.
-And we, as information hungry humans are happy to oblige, but it increasingly important that we also seek truth and compromise through discussion and debate.
+And we information-hungry humans are happy to oblige, but it is increasingly important that we also seek truth and compromise through discussion and debate.

 With that said, I encourage you all to participate during the discussion periods and with the Twitter hashtag #square2.
 And I am thrilled to introduce our first three speakers …